diggydude/bolthole-bbs/README.md

 * User-friendly flexbox layout keeps all features and controls one click away

-* Instant user-selectable theme changes
+* Instant user-selectable theme changes (This wasn't working before because I forgot to commit the themes folder and its contents.
+Oops!)

 * User-selectable old school cursor trails